-The mixing of a transition metal and a rare earth in a solid is conditioned by the large differences in their atomic volume, which is three times lager for neodymium (3.4$\times 10^{-29}$ m$^{3}$) than cobalt (1.1$\times 10^{-29}$ m$^{3}$).
+The mixing of a TM and a RE in a solid is conditioned by the large differences in their atomic volume, which is three times lager for Nd (3.4$\times 10^{-29}$ m$^{3}$) than Co (1.1$\times 10^{-29}$ m$^{3}$).
 This should cause strain that the system might try to avoid by segregating the larger volume atom\cite{segregation_1979,segregation_TM}.
 Segregation has been reported in NdCo and in DyCo alloys using Xray magnetic circular dichoism (XMCD) \cite{NdCo_PRB,DyCo_XMCD}.
-RE segregation has been also reported in other different RE-TM compounds like TbFeCo \cite{TbFeCo_segre_PRM} and GdCo \cite{GdCo_segre_PRB}.
-The consequent gradation in concentration of the RE at the surface has given rise to interesting magnetic effects in ferrimagnetic DyCo compounds \cite{DyCo_FerriGrad}.
-Interestingly, thickness dependent experiments done in GdCo and TbCo ferrimagnetic compounds using metallic buffer layers have detected magnetic soft o even dead layers at the interface with the substrate\cite{TbCo_segregation,GdCo_segre_Manu}, what may indicate that RE distribution within the RE-TM compound film could be modify by choosing the right interface.
+RE segregation has also been reported in other different RE-TM compounds such as TbFeCo \cite{TbFeCo_segre_PRM} and GdCo \cite{GdCo_segre_PRB}.
+The consequent gradation in the concentration of RE at the surface has given rise to interesting magnetic effects in ferrimagnetic DyCo compounds \cite{DyCo_FerriGrad}.
+Interestingly, thickness-dependent experiments performed on GdCo and TbCo ferrimagnetic compounds using metallic buffer layers have detected magnetic soft and even dead layers at the interface with the substrate\cite{TbCo_segregation,GdCo_segre_Manu}, which may indicate that the RE distribution within the RE-TM compound film could be modified by choosing the right interface.